maelingmurphy/My-Learning-Path/log.md

 ----------------------------------------------------------

 ## December 31, 2019
-- Accepted to the Flatiron Part-Time Online Software Engineering program
+- Accepted to the Flatiron Part-Time Online Software Engineering program (chose not to do the program)
 - Completed the 21 day Career Karma Challenge

 ----------------------------------------------------------